Ahh, summer’s end. How can we cherish it? I’ll tell you how.

 - Add walnuts to a food processor and pulse until a semi-fine meal is achieved.

 - Then, with the processor running, drop in dates one at a time through the spout until the mixture resembles a dough.
 It should hold form when squeezed between two fingers.
-This will take anywhere from 7-12 dates, depending on their size.
+This will take anywhere from 7-12 dates, depending on their size (as original recipe is written // adjust if altering batch size).

 - Line a standard pie or tart pan, or several 4 3/4-inch tart pans (I bought mine here) with parchment paper.
 Divide crust between the pans and press using your hands to form a uniform crust.
 Place another piece of parchment paper on top and use a glass to get it more even and firmly pressed into place.
 It doesn’t have to be perfect.
 Set in freezer to chill.